PatttF/SteamDeckTracker/README.md

     Professional Audio Routing: Dedicated Mixer page for real-time level management and spatial positioning.

     Plugin Integration: Support for LV2 plugins, allowing for professional-grade synthesis and effects within the tracker environment.
-This will be a per plugin process so bear with me while I work through it.
+This will be a per plugin process so bare with me while I work through it.

     Automated Workspace: On first launch, the software generates a streamlined directory structure in the user's Documents/SDTracker folder for easy management.
 After that use the options in the Projects page to install the factory samples as well as my Mutated Instruments plugin.